ArenKDesai/Aren-s-Notes/os lec.md

 ## Semaphores
 Semaphores are primitives designed to handle concurrency.
-They a
+They can be thought of as integers with